 by Mark de Rond

-One third of a bottle of claret from Berry Bros. & Rudd on St James’, the smell burnt coffee and farty pong of the Epoisses de Bourgogne were all that was left of the night.
-Virtually all guests had absconded by nine with their gift bags and mini prints, leaving behind sour glasses and chairs aslant.
-Red walls, a pollard oak table, Georgian fireplace and Regency chandelier helped frame a view of the Queen’s Chapel outside.
-Further down our table where the big portraits hung, someone in pinstripe said something to someone in electric blue that got a big laugh, and it occurred to me then that she and I might never have met had it not been for this occasion.
-I told her that I’d gone to see the Birth of Venus six times in the Uffizi – and only because I was keen to find out if she’d ever been told how much of a likeness there was between her and Botticelli’s model – and said how I’d left with a tote bag.
+A third of a bottle of claret from Berry Bros on St James’, sour glasses and the farty pong of an Epoisses were what was left of the evening.
+Most had left by nine with their gift bags and mini prints.
+Red-papered walls, a pollard table, Georgian fireplace and Regency chandelier framed the Queen’s Chapel outside.
+Further down our table, where the big portraits hung, someone in pinstripe said something to somebody in electric blue that got a big laugh, and it occurred to me then that she and I might never have met had it not been for this event.
+I said I’d gone to see the Birth of Venus six times already in the Uffizi because I was keen to know if she’d been told how much of a likeness there was between her and Botticelli’s model.
+She didn’t respond.
+But she did tell me it was a strange story.

 ‘True stories are often that.’